kubernetes/cloud-provider-vsphere/docs/book/tutorials/kubernetes-on-vsphere-with-kubeadm.md

 Note: vCenter Server credentials for Cloud Controller Manager can be stored in the Kubernetes secret.
 Click here for [guidelines on how to use secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets).

+### Zones and Regions for Pod and Volume Placement - CPI

+Kubernetes allows you to place Pods and Persisent Volumes on specific parts of the underlying infrastructure, e.g. different DataCenters or different vCenters, using the concept of Zones and Regions.
+However, to use placement controls, the required configuration steps needs to be put in place at Kubernetes deployment time, and require additional settings in the vSphere.conf of both the CPI and CSI.
+For more information on how to implement zones/regions support, [there is a zones/regions tutorial on how to do it here](./deploying_ccm_and_csi_with_multi_dc_vc_aka_zones.md)

+If you are not interested in K8s object placement, this section can be ignored, and you can proceed with the remaining CPI setup steps.

 ### Check that all nodes are tainted

 Before installing vSphere Cloud Controller Manager, make sure all nodes are tainted with `node.cloudprovider.kubernetes.io/uninitialized=true:NoSchedule`.
 When the kubelet is started with “external” cloud provider, this taint is set on a node to mark it as unusable.
 After a controller from the cloud provider initializes this node, the kubelet removes this taint.